InnerSourceCommons/InnerSourceLearningPath/project-leader/05-shared-ownership.md

 For that to work out in practice there needs to be time and space for team building - but across traditional team boundaries.
 Having at least a vague understanding of the different cultures in teams makes misunderstandings much less likely and the contribution process much more smooth.

-In particular when host teams are flooded with contributions product managers that otherwise focus only on their local team need to take a more global perspective:
+In particular when host teams are flooded with contributions project leaders that otherwise focus only on their local team need to take a more global perspective:
 * Help the team understand different priorities for incoming contributions depending on overall company strategy.
 Often not all contributions are equally urgent.
 * Another way to help the team is to take over tasks like issue triage, handling initial responses to contributors and guiding larger contributions through the process.